depas98/actionStats/README.md

 	1. Action can only be "jump" or "run" and these values are case sensitive
 	2. Time is an integer value
 	3. End User can make concurrent calls
-	4. Doesn't store each action item added, only stores the running average by action type
+	4. Service doesn't store each action item added, only stores the running average by action type

 ### Instructions For Running Program